stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 of daylight above me.
 The electric torch shewed dank, water-stained, and salt-encrusted walls fashioned of huge basalt blocks, and now and then I thought I descried some trace of carving beneath the nitrous deposits.
-I gripped my handbag more tightly, and was glad of the comforting weight of the sheriff&rsquo;s heavy revolver in my right-hand coat pocket.
+I gripped my handbag more tightly, and was glad of the comforting weight of the sheriff's heavy revolver in my right-hand coat pocket.
 After a time the passage began to wind this way and that, and the staircase became free from obstructions.
 Carvings on the walls were now definitely traceable, and I shuddered when I saw how clearly the grotesque figures resembled the monstrous bas-reliefs on the cylinder I had found.
 Winds and forces continued